 This window displays a summary of your wireless security settings.
 Please print this out or record this information in a safe place and then click Save to continue.

-The Router will save the new settings and reboot.
-Please allow 1-2 minutes for rebooting.
-When the router has finished rebooting, the opening Wireless Setup window is displayed.
+The Router will save your new settings and reboot.
+When it is finished after 1-2 minutes, the opening Wireless Setup window is displayed.